-H.E.
-Khalifa Ateeq Al Mazroeu is a Senior Manager at the Internal Equities Department - Active Europe at the Abu Dhabi Investment Authority (ADIA).
-Since he joined ADIA in 2008, he has held leading positions in the internal equities department and internal audit.
+H.E. is a Senior Manager at the Internal Equities Department - Active Europe at the ADIA.
+Since he joined the ADIA in 2008, he has held leading positions in the international equities department and internal audit.
 H.E. is also a board member of the Abu Dhabi Capital Group (ADCG).

-H.E. holds a bachelor's degree of science from the Higher Colleges of Technology, Abu Dhabi and is a certificated internal auditor and chartered financial analyst.
+H.E. holds a Bachelor of Science degree from the Higher Colleges of Technology, Abu Dhabi and is a certificated internal auditor and chartered financial analyst.